rockettheme/docs/Docs/joomla/extensions/roksprocket/mosaic_mode.md

     8. **Block Animation** Sets the combination of block animations used when rendering blocks in the mosaic.
 [44%, 78%, sw]
     9. **Ordering** Ordering options available to users on the frontend.
 [52%, 78%, sw]
     10. **Image Resize** Renders images in the mosaic to a maximum pixel width or height as set.
 This may not change the size of the actual mosaic blocks in some templates.
 [62%, 44%, se]
     11. **Default Title** You can set a default title for all articles from this field.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+If this selection is set at **Default Article Title**, then the articles' given titles are used.
 [73%, 42%, se]
     12. **Default Article Text** This field allows you to set default article text for all features in the module.
 If this is not changed from its default, then the article's introductory text is used.
 [78%, 65%, sw]
     13. **Default Article Image** Determines which image field the module will default to when locating an image for the feature.
 [82%, 42%, se]
     14. **Default Link** Determines which link field the module will default to when locating a link for the feature.
 [87%, 65%, sw]